Vyral/base-template/_posts/2019-04-04-how-to-tell-if-your-home-is-overpriced.md

 {% include youtube.html %}

-When a home is listed for sale, there are only two things we can control about it: its price and condition. **You may have heard that selling a home is a “price war and a beauty contest.”** That is definitely true.&nbsp;
+When a home is listed for sale, there are only two things we can control about it: its price and condition. **You may have heard that selling a home is a “price war and a beauty contest.”** That is definitely true.

 So how do you know if you’re losing the price war?
 There are a couple of ways that you can tell.
 First, if you put it on the market and there are few or no showings in the first month it's listed, that is a signal that the market is not willing to pay your price and it might be time to make some changes or discount the price.